 Thus, we will always have problems, no matter who we are.
 A life without problems is unrealistic.
 However, this is not an excuse to be unhappy, as our problems are a part of our journey, our happiness, and our lives.

 So when people become unhappy, it is not because they don’t have enough or because something is going wrong in their lives.
 Rather, they are just focusing on the wrong things, such as lack of whatever next item in an infinite list of desires to have.
 As such, they just most of us already have more than enough, we always will have some sort of problems, and we need to remind ourselves to be grateful for the things that we have, no matter how much or little that might be.

 So when people become unhappy, it is not because they don’t have enough or because something is going wrong in their lives.
 Rather, they are just focusing on the wrong things, such as the lack of whatever is next on an infinite list of desires.
 Therefore, we must remember that most of us already have more than enough, we will always have some sort of problems, and we need to remind ourselves to be grateful for the things that we have, no matter how much or how little.

 To do so, say: “I’m grateful for…” and remind yourself of everything you have, rather than what you are missing.
 For example, “I’m grateful for being young, healthy, having a roof over my head, having amazing friends, and having a supportive family.”

 Happiness Has Many Destinations

-This doesn’t, however, mean that we should stop striving for more success in our lives, simply because human beings are not designed to be passive.
+Human beings are not designed to be passive.
 We always need to be doing something, meaning that anyone who tells you that happiness is found in relaxing, procrastinating, and being idle is only telling you half of the story.